WifiGuyWill/Geo-Auto-Provsioning-Service/README.md

 #How it works:

-* New AP is added into Aruba Central.
+* New AP is plugged in and automatically connects to Aruba Central.
 * Central via webhook posts a message to GAPS which then does a REST API call to central for AP details.
 * The details are parsed for the public IP.
 GAPS makes an API call to a public GEO IP service which return the physical location of the installed AP.
 * The location data parsed for the two letter state.
 This is checked against a local dictionary that maps the state to a location (IE East / West).